Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-that is ready.
-However, the TLS stream is an async implementation by itself.
-Because the TLS is async, we need to pin it to avoid it being moved in memory as it could be put on the task queue a number of times until the poll is complete, and we call the poll_close
+stream is an async implementation by itself.
+Therefore, we need to pin it to avoid having it moved in memory, because it could be put on the task queue multiple times until the poll is complete.
+We call the poll_close

-function which will return a poll result by itself.
+function, which will return a poll result by itself.

 We have now implemented our async read and write traits for our hyper client.
 All we need to do now is connect and run HTTP requests to test our implementation.

-Connecting And Running Our Client
+Connecting and Running Our Client

 impl